How to prepare a Montessori Environment at Home

-The parents should provide the child with a designated space to eat, comprising of a child-sized table and chair.
+Parents should provide the child with a designated space to eat, comprising a child-sized table and chair.

-The parents should promote their children to actively participate in the kitchen and provide the children with easy to reach drawers.
+Parents should promote their children to actively participate in the kitchen and provide the children with easy-to-reach drawers.

-The Montessori Environment should be simple to help the child concentrate.
+The Montessori Environment should be simple and minimalistic to eliminate any unnecessary stimuli that will prevent the child from being overwhelmed.
 The child does not need an overload of sensorial stimulation that can lead to the child becoming overwhelmed.

 Minimal decorations, toys, and furniture will keep the child engaged and attentive.

-The Montessori method of education uses specially developed materials that stimulate the child’s senses and keeps the child engaged.
+The Montessori method of education uses specially developed materials that stimulate the child’s senses and keep the child engaged.